monatemedia/dealership/README.md

 # Push the merged result
 git push origin dev

+# List all branches that contain the tip commit of your feature branch
+git branch --contains feature/<name>

+# View recent history on dev, check for your commits
+git log --oneline --graph --decorate -20

 # Delete the local feature branch
 # Use -D to force if branch isn't merged